WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/datagrid.md

 virtual void FormatData(apui::String& formatted_data, const apui::StringList& raw_data) = 0;
 ```

 This function takes a list of strings, which contains the fields from the data query.
-The string reference is used to return the final RML once the data has been formatted.
+The string reference is used to return the final HTML once the data has been formatted.
 It also has a constructor that takes a `const char*` (defaulting to `""`) in the same way as `apui::DataSource`.
 This is the name of the formatter, and is used to uniquely identify it to any datagrid columns that wish to use it.

 So to make a new formatter, first make a new class - I called mine `HighScoresShipFormatter`.
 Have it inherit from `apui::DataFormatter` and define the `FormatData()` function.
 In the .cpp file, call the `apui::DataFormatter` constructor called from the `HighScoresShipFormatter` constructor with the parameter `ship`.
 This will give it the name that the datagrid column references it by.
 The next step is to write the FormatData function.
 Very handily there's a decorator which does exactly what we want, and it's mapped to the `<defender>` tag.
 The decorator reads the "colour" style applied to the `<defender>` tag and colours itself based on that.
 So all we have to do is read the raw colour information then construct a `<defender>` tag with a style with that colour.
 Here's my implementation: